Blue Comet: Accidents

 The cars came to rest in general line with the track and were leaning at various angles.
 Roughly 500 feet of track was destroyed.
 When the train failed to arrive at Chatsworth Station, personnel and local residents waded over a mile through the woods in water waist deep in parts to reach the wreck.
 Reports that 100 people were killed led to a flurry of ambulances from northern parts of the state.
-Actually, only 49vpeople were on board.
+Actually, only 49 people were on board.
 The injured included 32 passengers, four dining car employees, a porter and a train service employee.
 The chef, Joseph Coleman, was crushed and badly scalded in the kitchen of the dining car when the stove fell on top of him as the car overturned.
 He later died from his injuries.

 The majority of the injuries were minor, resulting from the flying wicker chairs in the observation car.
 The CNJ crews replaced about 600 feet of damaged track in approximately 48 hours.
 A relief train arrived a few hours later to transport the remaining passengers.
 An investigation concluded that the derailment was caused by the washout, which resulted from the unusually heavy rainfall.
 Today, the mainline track and wreck site are abandoned and very overgrown.

 All of the Blue Comet equipment involved in the wreck was repaired and returned to service, except for the dining car Giacobini (which was also involved in the 1935 fire).
 Being a steel-clad wooden car, it was unable to withstand the forces of the wreck and was too badly damaged to repair.
 It was used as a rail yard freight office until it was eventually scrapped.